Hyph Mngo: Composition

 The Guardian described "Hyph Mngo" as a mix of dubstep, UK garage, and house, while Pitchfork described it as a dubstep track.
 The Irish Times noted techno influences.
 Szatan compares it in style and pacing to the work of Digital Mystikz, an influential early dubstep group.
+DJ Mag described it as being influential for the future garage genre.

 Reception

 Pitchfork named "Hyph Mngo" the best new track in its week of release.
 Fact named it the best track of 2009; Resident Advisor ranked it 23rd in its list of the best 100 tracks of the 2000s.
-In 2012, Spin named it the 6th best dubstep track of all time.
+In 2012, Spin named it the sixth best dubstep track of all time.
 The Fader called it an "anthem".

 A Pitchfork review described it as a "gloriously epic celebration of light and heat".
 In a review giving the track 4.5 out of 5 stars, Resident Advisor also emphasised its euphoric flavour.
 Simon Reynolds dismissed the track in harsh terms in a blog post, a view which writers at Fact vociferously opposed.